deepakkapse/titanic/README.md

 # TITANIC DATASET

-a sample titanic dataset from competition giving accuarcy of 76%
+A sample Titanic dataset from kaggel competition taken to predict survival rate of given people.This notebook having operations is   giving accuarcy of 76%